Last Updated: March 2017

 The model actually has two internal pumps.
 The primary air pump acts to either inflate or deflate the mattress to the user required inflated level.
 The secondary air pump regulates the inflated level and kicks into action when air escapes from the mattress, adding additional air to maintain the same air pressure inside throughout the night.

 An auto shutoff feature avoids overinflating the mattress and damaging it by closing down the air pump when the bed is fully inflated.
 The shutoff feature also works when deflating the mattress to stop the air extraction process when it is complete.

 The model comes in a Queen (in one of two colors), Twin, and a Queen Pillow Top Bed with an additional layer of comfortable padding which removes the need for a sleeping bag.

 The raised level is 18-inches off the ground.
 The sleeping support is created using 35 circular air coils that provides a consistent sleeping experience.
 The flocked top on the main model is soft and padded for comfort.

-It is best to inflate this air mattress the first time and then leave it for one hour before use.
+It is best to inflate this type of mattress the first time and then leave it for one hour before use.
 Following the one hour waiting period, it is usually necessary to add more air to a previously fully inflated bed because the durable material stretches gradually following first use of the product.

-A carry bag is included to pack the air mattress up and either store it for later or ready for transport.
+A carry bag is included to pack the mattress up and either store it for later or ready for transport.